Granada-Publications/granada-publications-style/words.md

 cogitation (n) - a single thought; the capacity to think or reflect; the act of meditation.

+concomitant (v) - accompanying especially in a subordinate or incidental way.

 magnum opus (n) -

 predilection (n) - an established preference for something.